Concordium/concordium-update-proposals/source/ID/concordium-did.rst

     ]
   }

-See the details about the verification method extension in :ref:`concordium-did-verification-method`.

 Smart Contract Instance DID
 ---------------------------

+The goal of the Smart Contract Instance DID is to provide meta-data about the contract instance.
+At the moment, the main piece of meta-data is the Concordium account that send the initialization transaction.

 The Smart Contract Instance DID Document MUST contain the following data:

-- ``@context``
+- ``@context`` - the attribute that expresses context information.
 - ``id`` - the DID of the smart contract instance.
-- ``owner`` - a DID of an account that initialized the contract instance.
+- ``owner`` - a DID of an account that initialized the contract instance represented as a JSON object containing fields ``id`` and ``account``.

 The document MAY include any other public data of a smart contract instance.